PhanYoung/PhanYoung.github.io/_news/announcement_3.md

 The 7th Meeting of IEEE Computer Society / Knowledge Engineering Standards Committee was held in Sep 2nd, 2025.
 Agenda:

-1.Call to Order
+1. Call to Order

-2.Approval of the Agenda
+2. Approval of the Agenda

-3.Approval of the 6th  Meeting Minutes
+3. Approval of the 6th  Meeting Minutes

-4.Discussion Topics
+4. Discussion Topics
     a.
 Updating of excising working group and projects in C/KESC
     b.
 Potential Standards and PARs submitted to KESC for consideration (1) Standard for performance benchmarking of large-scale pre-trained model application systems in manufacturing with knowledge enhancement